 Here are videos that I shot while running tests.

-At this point, I thought that project is finished but it would be quite lame wouldn't it ? :>
+At this point, I thought that the project is finished but it would be quite lame wouldn’t it? :>

 Further case mods

-Those blue LEDs gave me an idea to make a sort of backlight inside a case which would add a wicked glow to A600.
+Those blue LEDs gave me an idea to make a sort of backlight inside a case that would add a wicked glow to A600.

 So, I quickly grabbed a sheet of 3mm thick polycarbonate and trimmed it to the desired shape.

-Idea was to highlight polycarbonate with a set of blue LEDs.
-I used LEDs stripe which I had around.
+The idea was to highlight polycarbonate with a set of blue LEDs.
+I used LED stripes that I had around.
 Exactly this one.

-In next step, I taped on a silver tape to get a reflection bonus.
+In the next step, I taped on silver tape to get a reflection bonus.